-Credit Hour: 3 Prerequisite: 210 סן ב
+Credit Hour: 3 Prerequisite: 210 م2

 This course Introduces students to the importance of translation tools and fields, and its role in the communication of knowledge and civilization.
-It also teaches them the qualities of good translator and translation and trains them on how to understand and translate different levels of the Persian-written texts into Arabic and have practice in translating Arabic texts into Persian.
+It also teaches them the qualities of good translator and translation and translate different levels of the Persian-written texts into Arabic and have practice in translating Arabic texts into Persian.

-Contrastive linguistics ع غ ق
+300 ع غ ق Contrastive linguistics

-Credit Hour: 3 Prerequisite: 200,قلف 105,
+Credit Hour: 3 Prerequisite: 200 فررة ,105,105

-This course introduces the definition of Contrastive linguistics in terms of origination, research and importance, and how the learners can take advantage of the research terms in contrastive linguistics in understanding the levels studying the language, including the morphological.svntactic, phonetic, semantic, and contextual levels.
+This course introduces the definition of Contrastive linguistics in terms of origination, research and importance, and how the learners can take advantage of the research terms in contrastive linguistics in understanding the levels studying the language, including the morphological, syntactic, phonetic, semantic, and contextual levels.
 It also trains the student to apply the approach to contrastive analysis on Arabic and Persian language on various levels.
 And train the student on how to translate texts written in Arabic to the Persian language.